jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

-The embedded HTTP service (implemented with the Eclipse Jetty Servlet Container), runs the Management (Admin) REST API, which is used by VMware GemFire tooling, such as Gfsh, to connect to an VMware GemFire cluster over HTTP.
-In addition, it also enables the VMware GemFire [Pulse](https://geode.apache.org/docs/guide/115/tools_modules/pulse/pulse-overview.html) Monitoring Tool (and Web application) to run.
+The embedded HTTP service (implemented with the Eclipse Jetty Servlet Container), runs the Management (Admin) REST API, which is used by [vmware-gemfire-name] tooling, such as Gfsh, to connect to an [vmware-gemfire-name] cluster over HTTP.
+In addition, it also enables the [vmware-gemfire-name] [Pulse](https://geode.apache.org/docs/guide/115/tools_modules/pulse/pulse-overview.html) Monitoring Tool (and Web application) to run.